Singapore's Temasek set to post record portfolio in global equities rally

 Analysts expect the value of Temasek’s assets to have jumped over 20% in the year ending March, pushing up the portfolio value to roughly S$375 billion ($277.7 billion) - after dipping 2.2% to S$306 billion a year ago - which marked the first drop after three consecutive years of gains.

-The long-term outlook for Temasek, one of the world's biggest state investors, has been clouded by its support to pandemic-hit businesses.
-Temasek bulked up funding to Singapore Airlines (SIAL.SI) and offshore marine services firm Sembcorp Marine (SCMN.SI), among others. read more
+The long-term outlook for Temasek, one of the world’s biggest state investors, has been clouded by its support to pandemic-hit businesses.
+Temasek bulked up funding to Singapore Airlines and offshore marine services firm Sembcorp Marine, among others.

 “We have seen broad economic growth and a rebound in financial markets, but there are industries which are facing headwinds, so the challenge for big long-term investors like Temasek and GIC really is about managing portfolios in which occasionally, some sectors will take a hit,” said Song Seng Wun, an economist at CIMB Private Banking.